jump-dev/MathOptInterface.jl/docs/src/index.md

   behind MathOptInterface.
 Look here if you want to understand _why_, rather than _how_.
 * The **API Reference** contains a complete list of functions and types that comprise the MOI API.
-Look here is you want to know how to use (or implement) a particular function.
+Look here if you want to know how to use (or implement) a particular function.
 * The **Submodules** section contains stand-alone documentation for each of the submodules within MOI.
 These submodules are not required to interface a solver